Log Formats – a (Mostly) Complete Guide

-The GELF, short for Graylog Extended Log Format is Graylog’s own log file format.
-The GELF was developed with the express aim to fix the shortcomings of the classic Syslog and to take full advantage of all the many features and capabilities of the Graylog tool.
+The GELF, short for Graylog Extended Log Format, is Graylog’s own log file format.
+The GELF was developed with the express aim to fix the shortcomings of the classic Syslog and take full advantage of the many features and capabilities of the Graylog tool.

 By itself, Syslog is limited to 1024 bytes in length, and UDP (User Datagram Protocol) datagrams can’t go over 8192 bytes.
 That is why the GELF supports chunking.
 You can chunk your messages by prepending a byte header to a GELF message and then transport these logs via UDP, TCP (Transmission Control Protocol), and sometimes via HTTP.